-The criterion that most scholars underscore is the functional dimension of border towns.
-In other words, the border town is linked by "functional ties" (Herzog 1990; Gay 2004, 70) with the other side of the border, most of the time another town, whether it is a twin town or a "companion town" (Buursink 2001, 16).
-These links have to do with the fact that the border is an active interface that fosters cross-border links among residents on both sides of the international line, in terms of shopping, tourism, trade, commuting, and other activities.
-These links are the sign that the two urban units transcend the border to some extent and function together (Foucher 1991, 421; Herzog 1991), giving rise to a "functional region" (Lunden & Zalamans 2001, 41; Letniowska 2002, 112) or a "cross-border networked space" (Vanneph 1995).
+which is a part of the Greater Vancouver area and is itself comprised of three suburban communities: Tsawwassen.
+The criterion that most scholars underscore is the North Delta and Ladner.
+Point Roberts, with a population functional dimension of border towns.
+In other words, the of 1,191 and a density of 243 people per square mile border town is linked by "functional ties" (Herzog 1990; (Census Reporter 2020), contrasts with the dense urban Gay 2004, 70) with the other side of the border, most unit of Delta with 102,238 inhabitants and 1,469 people per of the time another town, whether it is a twin town or a square mile (StatCan 2016).
+This configuration is special in "companion town" (Buursink 2001, 16).
+These links have to that it does not form what Buursink calls "paired towns" or do with the fact that the border is an active interface that "twin towns" (Buursink 2001) and they are rather marked fosters cross-border links among residents on both sides of the international line, in terms of shopping, tourism, trade, commuting, and other activities.
+These links are the sign that the two urban units transcend the border to some extent and function together (Foucher 1991, 421; Herzog 1991), giving rise to a "functional region" (Lunden & Zalamans 2001, 41; Letniowska 2002, 112) or a "crossborder networked space" (Vanneph 1995).

 However, this criterion is just one among others, and growing academic interest in border towns has led scholars to propose theoretical models that highlight different criteria.
 Buursink was one of the first to define "border-crossing cities": "cities that make contact with each other in terms of (1) physical or built-up landscape, (2) institutional framework and (3) the city as a community" (Buursink 2001, 17).
-These criteria are similar to those put forward by Ehlers: (1) closeness, (1b) size, (2) institutional base and (3) residents (Ehlers 2001, 23, 25).
+These criteria are similar to those put forward by Ehlers: (1) closeness.
+(1b) size.
+(2) institutional base and (3) residents (Ehlers 2001, 23, 25).
 Adapting Buursink's model, Sparrow offered criteria that looked at border towns in terms of integration: (1) physical integration, (2) organizational integration (NGOs and civil society), (2b) political administrative integration, (3) behavioral integration (Sparrow 2001, 82).
 One can finally mention Gradus' criteria, which are proximity, function that encompasses binational structures and cooperation, and a feeling of closeness (Gradus 2001, 84).

-Building on those criteria, Reitel proposes another model that aims at analyzing border towns through the processes that the town is the site of in terms of integration: morphological integration, which has to do with both proximity and the continuity of the urban fabric; functional integration, which concerns the flows of commuters; intentional integration, which is the formulation of a plan for cooperation; and institutional integration, that has to do with cross-border governance and the construction of cross-border institutions.
+Building on those criteria, Reitel proposes another model that aims at analyzing border towns through the processes that the town is the site of in terms of integration: morphological integration, which has to do with both proximity and the continuity of the urban fabric; functional integration, which concerns the flows of commuters; intentional integration, which is the formulation of a plan for cooperation: and institutional integration, that has to do with cross-border governance and the construction of cross-border institutions.
 All of them are measured in terms of interactions or what he calls "the level of connectivity of the boundary" (Reitel 2013, 245).